 I fell in love with Bonaire from the moment I set foot on it.
-It’s bursting with subtle beauty – earthy colored official buildings across the port and multicolored ones just a little inside – but the true magnificence of this Dutch municipality is for those that are adventurous enough to seek it…underwater.
+It’s bursting with subtle beauty – earthy coloured official buildings across the port and bright ones just a little inside – but the true magnificence of this Dutch municipality is for those that are adventurous enough to seek it…underwater.

 A tiny, almost flat island, Bonaire has a friendly minimalist feel to it.
 Don’t get fooled by the quietness of the town though – even when a couple of cruise ships are docked on the port – for it has enough activities to keep the sea-loving naturalist in you delighted and excited.

-The best way to explore Bonaire is by walking its streets – unless you want to hire a quad-bike and head to the hills to explore some natural greenery that the island cultivates or to a beach to catch some rays – admiring the various buildings that add a bit of history and culture to it all the while inserting a dash of colour to the surroundings.
+The best way to explore Bonaire is by walking its streets.
+You can also hire a quad-bike and head to the hills to explore some of the natural greenery that the island cultivates, or go down to a beach and catch some rays.

 What makes Bonaire all the more special is the people that inhabit it.
-The locals are convivial and add a certain charm and attractiveness to the region.
-As the tourism industry is one of the main forms of revenue, you will see them displaying their artistic talents and/or operating miscellaneous tourist driven activities, but rest assure, no one is pushy or hassles, instead get used to being greeted with a broad smile everywhere you go.
+The locals are welcoming and add a certain charm and attractiveness to the region.
+As the tourism industry is one of the primary forms of revenue, you will see them displaying their artistic talents and/or operating miscellaneous tourist driven activities, but rest assured, no one is pushy or hassles, instead get used to being greeted with a broad smile everywhere you go.

 Bonaire packs in a two-in-one deal as it comes along with its own little islet, Klien Bonaire.
-Long ago, this little flat piece of land served as a Chlorella check-post where ships would have to stop and the passengers were medically examined before they could proceed to Bonaire.
-Klien Bonaire till the 1970’s was a private island that was later bought by the government of Bonaire – with the help of the locals and authorities – so as to keep it raw and undeveloped to save the natural fauna and flora of the region.
-The waters around Klien Bonaire are brimming with life and energy of which the locals are extremely protective.
+Long ago, this small flat piece of land served as a Chlorella check-post where ships would have to stop, and the passengers were medically examined before they could proceed to Bonaire.
+Klien Bonaire till the 1970s was a private island that was later bought by the government of Bonaire – with the help of the locals and authorities – to keep it raw and undeveloped to save the natural fauna and flora of the region.
+The waters around Klien Bonaire are brimming with life and energy of which the locals are incredibly protective.

 Bonaire struck the right chord for me as it has remained “undeveloped” by choice.
 The locals believe that the natural beauty of the region needs to be preserved and thus very few “modern” constructions have been allowed over the years.